vimana-cloud/vimana/e2e/README.md

 Start a local minikube cluster with Vimana enabled.
 Note that this does more than just `minikube start`;
-it first builds a "kicbase" image with the latest local build of Vimana, uses a fork of minikube that supports Vimana, and installs Istio.
+it first builds a "kicbase" image with the latest local build of Vimana's container runtime, uses a fork of minikube that supports that runtime, and installs the Vimana API controller and Envoy Gateway.

 ```bash
 bazel run //dev/minikube:restart
 ```

 Starting minikube can take a while.
-Iterate faster by hot-swapping a freshly-built runtime binary into the running minikube cluster.
+Iterate faster by hot-swapping a freshly-built runtime binary and controller into the running minikube cluster.

 ```bash